Boat Trip (film)

 Boat Trip is a 2002 American romantic comedy film directed by Mort Nathan in his feature film directorial debut and starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, Roselyn Sánchez, and Roger Moore.
-The film was released in the United States on March 21, 2003, and was a critical and commercial failure.
+The film was released in the United States on March 21, 2003, and was both a commercial failure and panned by critics.

 Plot

-Jerry (Cuba Gooding Jr.) and Nick (Horatio Sanz) are two close friends whose love lives have hit rock bottom.
-Jerry's girlfriend Felicia (Vivica A. Fox) has turned down his marriage proposal after vomiting all over her during a hot air balloon ride during the proposal.
-After Nick runs into a friend who is marrying a beautiful, younger girl he met on a singles cruise, he decides to take a similar cruise with Jerry.
+Jerry and Nick are two close friends whose love lives have hit rock bottom.
+Jerry's girlfriend Felicia has turned down his marriage proposal in a hot air balloon after vomiting all over her and tells him she’s met someone else.
+After Nick runs into a friend who is marrying a beautiful, younger girl he met on a singles cruise, he convinces Jerry to go on a similar cruise together.

 While on their way to the travel agency, they get into a verbal altercation with a gay man who works at the agency they plan to book the cruise through.
-The manager (Will Ferrell) attempts to patch things up by handling their booking personally.
-To Jerry and Nick, the situation appears to be handled well and they leave, not expecting anything to go wrong.
-After they leave, it is revealed that the agent and manager, both men, are actually gay lovers, and that they have been booked on a cruise for gay men.
+The manager attempts to patch things up by handling their booking personally and the situation appears to be handled well.
+After Jerry and Nick leave, it is revealed that the agent and manager, both men, are actually gay partners, and booked them on a cruise for gay men.

-During their trip, they come to learn that gay men are less objectionable than they first assumed.
-However, Jerry falls in love with the cruise's dance instructor Gabriella (Roselyn Sánchez) and in order to win her over, he pretends to be gay so he can get closer to her.
-Meanwhile, Nick blossoms a romance with a bikini model named Inga (Victoria Silvstedt).
-After an accidental affair with her mean, sex-obsessed coach Sonya (Lin Shaye), Nick must fend her off, after she has fallen in love with him as well.
+During their trip, Jerry falls in love with the cruise's dance instructor Gabriella and in order to win her over, he pretends to be gay so he can get closer to her.
+Meanwhile, Nick tries to get rescued by a helicopter flying over the ship by shooting a flare gun which hits the helicopter and it lands in the ocean.
+On the helicopter is the Swedish bikini team and Nick blossoms a romance with their captain, Inga.
+After an accidental affair with her mean, sex-obsessed coach Sonya, Nick must fend her off, after she has fallen in love with him as well.

+Realizing she’s still in love with Jerry, Felicia finds him on the cruise but outs that he’s straight in front of Gabriella who’s developed feelings for Jerry but doesn’t want to be with a liar.
+Felicia tells Jerry they can get married and they leave together.
+At the wedding, Nick pretends to be in love with Jerry to stop him from making a mistake and with help from their new friends on the cruise, they fly Jerry to the new cruise ship Gabriella is working on.

 In the end, Jerry wins Gabriella while Nick loses out on Inga but sees a potential relationship with her sister instead.
 However, he is then unwittingly (and unwillingly) reunited with Sonya; much to his disgust and her instant arousal upon seeing him.